plclub/cbpv-effects-coeffects/artifact-overview.md

 ## Getting Started Guide

-To validate the proofs through the VM, first install `qemu` following the [QEUMU Installation instructions](#installation).
+To validate the proofs through the VM, first install `qemu` following the [QEMU Installation instructions](#installation).
 Next, start up the VM and access the VM through `ssh` following the [Startup](#startup) instructions.
 If done correctly, the terminal should display the